rossetti/KSLBook/docs/03-Chapter3.md

 the interest rate should be modeled as a beta random variable over the range from 2 to 7 percent with $\alpha_1 = 4.0$ and $\alpha_2 = 1.2$.
 Given all the uncertain elements in the situation, they have decided to perform a simulation analysis in order to assess the situation.
-Use to answer the following questions:
+Use the KSL to answer the following questions:

 - Compare the expected present worth of the two alternatives.
 Estimate the